President of Syria: Hafez al-Assad (1971–2000)

+General Hafez al-Assad became prime minister, and was elected president in March 1971.
+He launched series of huge reforms and transformed a neo-Ba'athist party state into a dictatorship frequently described as totalitarian, marked by his pervasive grip on the party, armed forces, secret police, media, education sector, religious and cultural spheres, urban planning, economic activity, and all aspects of civil society.
+The cult of personality became a core tenet of Assadist ideology, which espoused that Assad family was destined to rule perennially.

 On 31 January 1973, Hafez al-Assad implemented a new constitution, which led to a national crisis.
 Unlike previous constitutions, this one did not require that the president of Syria must be a Muslim, leading to fierce demonstrations in Hama, Homs and Aleppo.
 The main objection to the constitution from demonstrators was that Islam was not specified as the state religion.
 In response to riots, the Syrian Constitution of 1973 was amended to stipulate that Islam was the religion of the president.
 The constitution has been amended twice.
 Article 6 was amended in 1981.
 After securing his control over the Syrian government, Assad initially chose his brother, Rifaat al-Assad, as his successor, but Rifaat's attempted power grab while Hafez was in a coma in 1984 led to his exile in Europe.
 Following the incident, Bassel al-Assad was groomed to succeed his father.
 Hafez's efforts to make Bassel the next president of Syria intensified in the early 1990s; after Hafez's election victory in 1991 in an election where Hafez was the only candidate, the president was publicly referred to as "Abu Basil" (Father of Bassel).